Griffan/FASTQuick/Readme.md

 - [COPYRIGHT](#copyright)

 ### QUICK START
+To start using FASTQuick, clone the repository and refer to [INSTALL](#download-and-install) to install FASTQuick first.

+To run FASTQuick with a very small-sized example to understand how to run the software tool, see [EXAMPLES](#examples).

+To run FASTQuick with your own FASTQuick files, you need to download the [EXAMPLES](#examples) first.

-To simplify the whole process, we prepared a one-stop script to process the whole pipeline or choose start point of the pipeline([] is optional)
+To simplify the whole procedure, we prepared a one-stop script to process the whole pipeline or choose start point of the pipeline([] is optional)
 ```
 bin/FASTQuick.sh --steps <All|AllButIndex|Index|Align|Contamination|Ancestry|Visualize> \
 --candidateVCF <variant list> \